 - People – In 2019, 820 natural disasters causing insured losses were recorded– a number that has tripled in the last 30 years.
 With a CEM system, organizations can detect events like hurricanes, triggering an automated response like sending storm preparation instructions to those in its path.

-- Supply Chains – With an overarching CEM system, the proper management and optimization of supply chains and routes can be accomplished.
+- Supply Chains – With an overarching CEM solution, the proper management and optimization of supply chains and routes can be accomplished.
 CEM introduces automation, allowing organizations to identify risks to suppliers and stops with ease, speed, and accuracy.

-- IT Department and Cybersecurity – Cyberattacks are on the rise, with over a quarter of those targeted experiencing five attacks or more.14 Implementing a CEM system can help streamline processes when IT incidents occur, expediting the time it takes to validate system failures while identifying those who can help provide actionable solutions.
+- IT Department and Cybersecurity – Cyberattacks are on the rise, with over a quarter of those targeted experiencing five attacks or more.
+Implementing a CEM system can help streamline processes when IT incidents occur, expediting the time it takes to validate system failures while identifying those who can help provide actionable solutions.

 Creating a Mature Enterprise: Operational Resilience and Critical Event Management